-Section 454 of the Education and Training Act 2020 (the Act) requires that the award of a degree must recognise the completion of a programme of advanced learning that is "taught mainly by people engaged in research".

-- how the programme's teaching kaimahi research activities inform the programme curriculum. - the research plan presented at the last visit (or at Panel) and whether those intended research outputs have been successfully progressed. - whether the quantity and quality of kaimahi research outputs are consistent with developing and maintaining an ongoing research culture in support of the programme. - the relevance of kaimahi research activities and whether these align with the intent of section 454 of the Act (more than fifty per cent of the teaching kaimahi are engaged in relevant research activities). - the future research plans for the teaching kaimahi. - the level of support provided for kaimahi engaging in research (financial, time, collaboration, and other support structures).

-Recognition and award of credit for learning (RPL and CRT) I Te Whakaaetanga o ngā Akoranga o Mua, me Te Whakaaetanga o te Whiwhinga

-- the processes involved when students have been enrolled via Recognition of Prior Learning (RPL) or Credit Recognition and Transfer (CRT).
-This applies to all learners whose prior learning at another institution or programme has been recognised. - whether arrangements are in place with other providers (domestic or international) to facilitate entry into various points on the programme. - where RPL or CRT has been granted, how have those enrolments been analysed and documented in each case?
-Are there any risks/ benefits of the process provided?
+Г Research H le Rangahau Section 454 of the Education and Training Act 2020 (the Act) requires that the award of a degree must recognise the completion of a programme of advanced learning that is "taught mainly by people engaged in research".
+Comme nt on: - how the programme's teaching kaimahi research activities inform the programme curriculum. - the research plan presented at the last visit (or at Panel) and whether those intended research outputs have been successfully progressed. - whether the quantity and quality of kaimahi research outputs are consistent with developing and maintaining an ongoing research culture in support of the programme. - the relevance of kaimahi research activities and whether these align with the intent of section 454 of the Act (more than fifty per cent of the teaching kaimahi are engaged in relevant research activities). - the future research plans for the teaching kaimahi. - the level of support provided for kaimahi engaging in research (financial, time, collaboration, and other support structures). and award of credit for learning (RPL and CRT) I Te Whakaaetanga o ngā Akoranga ne Te Whakaaetanga o te Whiwhinga Cre ins - wh en - wh Int on: The processes involved when students have been enrolled via Recognition of Prior Learning (RPL) or the processes involved when students have been enrolled via Recognition of Prior Learning (RPL) or the process in the programme has been recognised.
+The process involved has been recognised.
+The process in the programme in the programme into various points on the programme.
+The process involved when students in the process provided?
+The process involved when students are in place with other providers (domestic or international) to facilitate the process provided?